 - The ability to adapt to changes in the marketplace

 - The commitment to providing customer value

-Sure, an inside-out strategy streamlines processes and gets things working internally like a well-oiled machine, but at what cost?
+Sure, an inside-out approach streamlines processes and gets things working internally like a well-oiled machine, but at what cost?
 While companies are busy getting everything on the back end right, it can be easy to lose sight of what’s really important—providing customers with the value that will keep them coming back.

-It Only Provides Short-Term Advantages
+3) It Only Provides Short-Term Advantages

-Outside-in companies are always trying to determine how they can expand the demand of their products or services by tuning into their customers’ needs and behaviors.
+Outside-in companies are always trying to determine how they can expand the demand for their products or services by tuning into their customers’ needs and behaviors.
 Their thinking is often either ahead of or right in line with their customers.
 Therefore, they always provide high value.

-It’s Gotten Easier with Today’s Opportunities
+2) It’s Gotten Easier with Today’s Opportunities

 Thankfully, we are living in a time when outside-in marketing couldn’t be easier.
 Why?
 Because of all the data we now have at our fingertips.